 Make it with: Trois Rivières White Rum

-Go pro: Guide to Choosing the Best Rum for Mojitos
+Go pro: Our guide to Choosing the Best Rum for Mojitos

 2. Daiquiri